 3. Water for lawn health, strength and resilience.
 Irrigate early in morning when evaporation rates are low and the emerging sun speeds drying, reducing the amount of time grass spends wet.
 Don't water frequently; instead, water deeply, one to two times weekly, to encourage strong, deep, drought-tolerant roots.
 Irrigation equal to 1 inch of precipitation soaks soil to a 4- to 6-inch depth, which is perfect for healthy, established grass.
 Don't leave irrigation on automatic.
 Adjust to accommodate rainfall or the lack of it.

 5. Follow good mowing practices.
 Mow at heights recommended for your grass type.
 Keep your mower blades sharp, and mow according to grass growth, not the calendar.
 Remove only one-third of the blade height in a single mowing.
 If you suspect fungal lawn disease, always collect and dispose of lawn clippings—don't compost them.
 Some diseases spread through clippings can infect your compost pile.

 6. Dethatch lawns and aerate soil regularly.
 Thatch up to 1/2 inch thick acts like beneficial mulch, but amounts beyond that restrict water and air and encourage disease.
 Compacted soil does the same.
 Reduce compaction with regular aeration, and dethatch your lawn as needed so air, sun and moisture reach their goal and keep disease at bay.

 7. Use pesticides for severe infestations.
 Most otherwise healthy lawns recover quickly with proper corrections.
 But when corrections alone aren't sufficient, choose pesticides specifically approved for the disease at hand.
-Lilly Miller Moss Out!
-5 in 1 Broadleaf Weed & Moss Killer, for example, controls lawn and grass diseases such as dollar spot, snow mold and rust.
-Most otherwise healthy lawns recover quickly with proper corrections.
-Many other lawn fungicides are only available to licensed applicators, so preventing problems is key.
+Many lawn fungicides are only available to licensed applicators, so preventing lawn problems before they happen is key.